TylerWisniewski/tylerwisniewski.github.io/early.md

 author_profile: true
 ---

-# Early Projects

 A collection of projects I've worked on, growing up in the **Wisniewski Household** with the family motto:
-*"If Dad's working, we're all working."*
+> If Dad's working, you're working.

 ---